How should we score athletes and candidates: geometric scoring rules: Empirical evaluation

 Observe that it is possible for optimal scores with parameter $\lambda=1$ to be convex (\autoref{OptimalGraphIBU}), but we argue that had PGA assigned prize money according to $\lambda=1$, we would not observe the effect of \citet{Ehrenberg1990}.
-Suppose athlete $a$ is performing poorly and knows their final quality in this race, $x_i^a$, will be low.
-The athlete must decide whether to accept $x_i^a$, or expend the extra bit of effort to finish with $x_i^a+\epsilon$.
+Suppose athlete $a$ is performing poorly and knows their final cardinal quality in this race, $x_i^a$, will be low.
+The athlete must decide whether to accept $x_i^a$, or expend the extra bit of effort to finish with $x_i^a+\varepsilon$.
 By \autoref{thm:optimal}, at the end of all $n$ races $a$ can expect his total earnings to equal his overall quality -- the sum of $x_1^a,\dots,x_n^a$.
-If the athlete's performance in the $i$th race is $x_i^a+\epsilon$ rather than $x_i^a$, this will translate to an expected $\epsilon$ extra in prize money, regardless of the value of $x_i^a$.
+If the athlete's performance in the $i$th race is $x_i^a+\varepsilon$ rather than $x_i^a$, this will translate to an expected $\varepsilon$ extra in prize money, regardless of the value of $x_i^a$.
 On the other hand, with $\lambda=1.4$, the athlete can expect to earn the sum of $1.4^{x^a_1},\ldots,1.4^{x^a_n}$.
-By putting in the extra effort he can substitute $1.4^{x_i^a+\epsilon}$ for $1.4^{x_i^a}$, but the extra money here will very much depend on the value of $x_i^a$.
+By putting in the extra effort he can substitute $1.4^{x_i^a+\varepsilon}$ for $1.4^{x_i^a}$, but the extra money here will very much depend on the value of $x_i^a$, and we could expect an athlete that is lagging to not expend the extra effort.

-What is key here is not the convexity of the scores per se, but how the scores relate to the distribution of the athletes' cardinal performance.
-This also explains the result of \citet{Hood2008} and \citet{Shmanske07}, who observed that golfers with a high variance in the number of strokes earn more than more consistent golfers, even if the mean performance of the consistent golfers is slightly better.
+Optimal scores also explain the result of \citet{Shmanske07} and \citet{Hood2008}, who observed that golfers with a high variance in the number of strokes earn more than more consistent golfers, even if the mean performance of the consistent golfers is slightly better.
 The authors attribute this effect to the convexity of the prize money used, but again we claim that such a phenomenon would be absent with $\lambda=1$, regardless of how convex the prize money distribution may be.
 As a consequence of \autoref{thm:optimal}, we would expect a golfer's earnings to be determined \emph{solely} by their average performance.
 Variance does not enter into the equation.
-This reaffirms our interpretation of the choice of $\lambda$ being linked to the organiser's attitude towards risk -- by using $\lambda=1.4$ the organisers of the PGA TOUR are willing to reward inconsistent golfers for the possibility of exceptional performance, even if their mean performance suffers.
+This reaffirms our interpretation of the choice of $\lambda$ being linked to the organiser's attitude towards peak performance -- by using $\lambda=1.4$ the organisers of the PGA TOUR are willing to reward inconsistent golfers for the possibility of exceptional performance, even if their mean performance suffers.